 That’s when we noticed that the terms “investing” and “trading” started getting used almost interchangeably.
 But trading isn’t the same as investing.
 Knowing the difference can help you make informed decisions about your long-term financial plan.

-In general, traders are motivated to beat average market returns.
-To achieve this goal, they may buy an asset and hold it for a few hours, days, or even years while analysing its rise or fall in value.
-If a trader makes a significant loss on an investment, they might prefer to sell the investment to hedge against further losses instead of riding out its price fluctuations over the long term.
+And if a trader makes a significant loss on an investment, they might prefer to sell the investment to hedge against further losses instead of riding out its price fluctuations over the long term.

 All investing entails a certain degree of risk.
 So consider how much risk you should take when deciding how to invest; this could depend on your life circumstances, your financial goals’ timelines, and your risk appetite.

 In general, investing regularly into a diversified portfolio over the long term is less risky than if you were to bet your savings on just a few highly volatile stocks to make a short-term gain.
 If an unexpected event were to cause those few stocks to crash, you could lose a significant portion of your savings.

 That’s why you shouldn’t rely solely on trading to build your net worth.
 Before trading, make sure you’re already putting aside enough money towards your short-term needs, emergency fund, and retirement.
 But, if you’re on track with your needs and have extra cash, then you can consider allocating a portion of your wealth to some trades you think are really worth it.

 Whether you’re investing or trading, make sure you understand the risk you’re getting yourself and your money into.
 Most simply, risk is how much of your capital you could possibly lose.
 Risk can be calculated by Value-at-Risk (VaR), which tells you how much you could lose within a year with what percentage of confidence.
 It’s easier to calculate this with long-term, diversified portfolios.